jlonge4/local_llama/README.md

 ## Installation

 On windows you have to have Visual Studio with a C compiler installed.
 Secondly you need a model, I used GPT4All-13B-snoozy.ggml.q4_0.bin, however any ggml should work.
+Run pip install -r requirements.txt

 ## Usage